 The stacking limit has been discontinued.
 There is now no limit on the number of ZC licences allowed to be designated to a vessel at any given time.
 Harvesters should, however, keep in mind that the season extensions will not be granted for harvesters that have run out of time to complete Individual Quotas by the end of the season.

 2.5.
-Designation of Harvesters to Fish a Communal Commercial Licence

-Under the Aboriginal Communal Fishing Licence Regulations, every person working on a vessel that is fishing under authority of a Communal Commercial Licence must be designated by the First Nation that holds the licence.
+Designation of Harvesters to Fish a Communal Commercial Licence designated by the First Nation that holds the licence.
 The designation must be made in writing and include the person's name and reference the Communal Commercial Licence.